-Tuition and fees revenues represents 24.0% of the operating budget for FY2023.
+Tuition and fees revenue represents 24.0% of the operating budget for FY2023.
 In February 2022, the board of trustees approved no increase in the per credit hour tuition rate for FY2023 and continued to endorse a tuition pricing philosophy that focuses on competitive rates that provide sufficient funds to meet student expectations for services.
 With no change in the tuition rate and with actual FY2022 tuition and fee revenue on budget, the FY2023 budget represents a 0.3% decrease in total tuition and fee revenue.
-At the time the budget was prepared, fall enrollment reflected a slight decline from fall 2022 levels.
-Continuing with the conservative tentative budget estimate, the final FY2023 estimate was not revised.
-Additionally, enrollments will continue to be closely monitored throughout FY2023.
+At the time the tentative budget was prepared, summer enrollment was reflecting a 3% decline while fall enrollment reflected a slight increase when compared with fall 2021 levels.
+Fall enrollments will be closely monitored and projected revenues adjusted accordingly for the final budget presentation in September.